biosails/pheniqs/docs/2.0/novaseq.md

 >**pheniqs-illumina-api estimate** will produce a sample demultiplexing configuration optimized for prior estimation.
 {: .example}

 To estimate priors for sample barcodes we need to collect some statistics about the sample barcodes.
-Since don't need to read the 2 segments containing the biological sequences input is declared only for the two segments containing the indices.
+Since reading the biological segments is not necessary for estimating the priors on the standard Illumina indices input is declared only for the two index segments.

 [H7LT2DSXX_l01_estimate.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_l01_estimate.json) declares a `multiplex` directive that expands `H7LT2DSXX_l01_multiplex` and adjusts the tokenization for the modified input. `output` is redirected to `/dev/null` to tell Pheniqs it should not bother with the output.